Grilled Eggplant – Rosa Bianca Eggplant Heirloom Variety

 - Lightly coat both sides of the eggplant with olive oil.
 Season with a touch of sea salt and fresh cracked pepper.

 - (For Halves) - Place on grill, cut side down.
-Cook until the body of the eggplant gives very easily to a gentle finger prod.
+Cook until the body of the eggplant gives easily when gently pressed.

 - (For Slices) - Place on grill and cook until it is slightly charred.
 Flip and repeat.
 The interior texture should be soft and fairly translucent with a slightly charred outside.
 Tasty.